bachagas/Kalman/README.md

 ------------

 Download the archive from GitHub, decompress it, and you will have two options:<br>
 1) move the “Kalman” folder into the “libraries” subdirectory inside your Arduino sketchbook directory (you can view your sketchbook location by selecting File→Preferences in the Arduino environment; if there is not already a “libraries” folder in that location, you should create it yourself).
-Then import it with: #include <Kalman.h>;<br>
+Then import it with:

+	#include <Kalman.h>;
-2) move the “Kalman” folder to the sketchbook you want to use it and then import it with: #include "Kalman.h".<br>
+2) move the “Kalman” folder to the sketchbook you want to use it and then import it with:

+	#include "Kalman.h";
 After installing the library, restart the Arduino environment so it can find the library.

 Kalman Formulas